−Table of Contents

 If you believe that it may anger or upset you, please remember that you have the pointing device and do not have to read this.

-I'd like to preface this by saying that this article was intended to be a direct response to people who actually think that not explicitly voicing your opinions allegedly makes you evil or a shady person, so the intended tone of this article is “If you want to hear about my damn opinions so badly, then all of you are going to hear it, and I'm going to make it your damn problem!”, but these people probably aren't even here.
+I'd like to preface this by saying that this article was meant to be a direct response to people who had actually, unironically, believed that not explicitly voicing your own opinions allegedly makes you 'evil' or 'shady', so the intended tone of this article is “If you want to hear about my opinions so badly, then all of you are going to hear it, and I'm going to make it your damn problem because somebody clearly values it!”

 List of choices